epiclabs-io/winman/README.md

 Windows can also be modal, meaning that other windows don't receive input while a modal window is on top.
 You can control whether the user can drag or resize windows around the screen.

 Windows can overlap each other by setting their Z-index.
 Any `tview.Primitive` can be added to a window, thus you can combine with any other existing `tview` widget!
+Check [tview](github.com/rivo/tview) for a complete list of available widgets you can use.

 ## Installation